Free City incident: Background

-To avoid the Japanese army, which carried out a large-scale subjugation of the independence army, independent army units in Manchuria gathered together into the Korean Independence Corps to establish an anti-Japanese base.
+To avoid the Japanese army, which carried out a large-scale suppression of the independence army, independent army units in Manchuria gathered together into the Korean Independence Corps to establish an anti-Japanese base.
 In March 1921, units began moving and crossing the border, but in the process, many units remained in Manchuria, and some moved to the Maritime Province.
-The independence fighters who moved to Russia received help with military training from Korean unit commanders from the Soviet Red Army and signed a military agreement with the Soviet government to acquire weapons.
+The independence fighters who moved to Russia received help with military training from Korean unit commanders from the Red Army and signed a military agreement with the Soviet government to acquire weapons.
 In response, Japan launched a robust diplomatic offensive and demanded that the Soviet government disarm the independence army.

-Russia was in the midst of the Russian Civil War at that time.
-The Red Army centered on Lenin's Bolsheviks, and the White Army, centered on monarchist, capitalist, and anti-communist forces, conflicted.
-The confrontation between the Red Army and the White Army continued in Siberia.
-In addition, the Far East Republic was established.
+The Russian Civil War and associated conflicts were still going in the.
+In the far east, factions of the White movement still continued, and, the Far East Republic had been established.
 This, combined with the Czechoslovak Legion's rebellion and foreign military intervention, led to a chaotic situation in the Maritime Provinces.
-The Japanese army was supporting the White army.
-Under the pretext of supporting the White Army, Japan dispatched troops to Siberia in April 1918 and attempted to eliminate communist-affiliated Korean armed units fighting for independence in the Maritime Provinces while supporting the White Army.
+Japan, which was supporting the White army, dispatched troops to Siberia in April 1918 and attempted to eliminate the Korean armed units fighting for independence in the Maritime Provinces, which additionally had a notable component in the Korean Communist Party, (due to exile diaspora members who had arrived from Russia and China)..